hauleth/hauleth/content/post/who-watches-watchmen-i.md

 ```

 The problem with that configuration is that our service is now capable on
-binding **any** port under 1024, so for example, if there is some security
+binding **any** port under 1024.
+For example, if there is some security issue,
-issue, then the malicious party can open any of the restricted ports and then
+then the malicious party can open any of the restricted ports and then serve
-serve whatever data they want there.
-This can be quite problematic, and the
+whatever data they want there.
+This can be quite problematic, and the solution
-solution for that problem will be covered in Part 2, where we will cover socket
+for that problem will be covered in Part 2, where we will cover socket passing
-passing and socket activation for our service.
+and socket activation for our service.

 With that we achieved quite basic level of isolation to what Docker (or other
 container runtime) is providing, but it do not require `overlayfs` or anything